dztall/ucc/README.md

 Sharing source codes with the others.

-Any Mobile C users have right to modify the ucc repository.
+Any Mobile C users can pull request the ucc repository.